Chapter 32 : Ain't No Sunshine

 “I’m a monster,” said Remus.
 “And I probably should have told you before, but, I just… I couldn’t, you know…”

 “I understand why you didn’t,” I said.
 “And you’re not a monster.
-At least, most of the time you’re not.”
+You’re so kind and you have such a big heart.
+Except for when someone’s taken your chocolate.”
 He didn’t seem amused, but then again it had been a pretty terrible attempt to lighten the mood.
 I linked my arm through his and continued, “You’re a great friend who even puts up with my bad jokes.”